floragunncom/search-guard-docs/_content/_docs_signals/security_indices.md

 The Signals configuration index, as the Search Guard configuration index, may contain sensitive data.

 Access to the Signals configuration index is thus protected.
-In particular, you cannot access the index data directly by any of the Elasticsearch APIs.
+In particular, you cannot access the index data directly by any of the OpenSearch/Elasticsearch APIs.

 To access and change configuration data, use the [Signals REST API](rest_api.md).